luxalpa/houdini-node/README.md

 - Use a different transfer format instead of JSON, such as bgeo or a binary format.
 - Setup the nodes parameter interface directly from Rust.
 - Possibly also generate the full asset file from a Rust build script.
+    - This is partially implemented, but only for the base node.

 ## Not supported yet

-- **Optional attributes:** This would slow down the loading as it requires a dyn Iterator or something like that, to be tested.
-This can be worked around by using defaults.
-Currently the JSON decode is expected to take the majority of the performance so this wouldn't matter, but in the future a more efficient format could be used.
-Ideally though, we'd build actually optimized iterator assembly code at runtime (probably never going to happen).
+- **Optional attributes in output:**
 - **Intrinsics:** This would currently require transferring all of the intrinsics even if they aren't being used.
   This can be worked around by promoting them into actual attributes.
 In the future, we will probably add a schema for the node so that the script can send precisely the data that is expected.
-- **Array and dict attributes:** We are missing efficient Python functions for this (there's no floatListAttribValues for all of the values).
-It should most likely still be added for Detail attributes.
+- **Array attributes outside of detail:** We are missing efficient Python functions for this (there's no floatListAttribValues for all of the values).
 Could maybe be supported if we use bgeo format instead of JSON.
+- **Dict attributes** We are most likely going to add these.